 SECTION 10.
-Affirmative Defense to Eviction; Penalties and Remedies A. Affirmative Defense.
-Non-compliance with any applicable component of this Ordinance shall constitute an affirmative defense for an Affected Tenant against any unlawful detainer action under California Code of Civil Procedure section 1161(2) or California Civil Code Section 798.56(e), as amended.
+Affirmative Defense to Eviction; Penalties and Remedies

-B. Civil Remedies.
+- A. Affirmative Defense.
+Non-compliance with any applicable component of this Ordinance shall constitute an affirmative defense for an Affected Tenant against in any unlawful detainer action based upon nonpayment of rent. under California Code of Civil Procedure section 1161(2) or California Civil Code Section 798.56(e), as amended. - B. Civil Remedies. - Any Landlord that fail(s) to comply with this Ordinance may be subject to civil proceedings for displacement of Affected Tenant(s) Tenants, Mobilehome Owners, or Mobilehome Residents initiated by themselves or by the City or the Affected Tenant Household for actual and exemplary damages.

-1. Any Landlord that fail(s) to comply with this Ordinance may be subject to civil proceedings for displacement of Affected Tenant(s) initiated by the City or the Affected Tenant Household for actual and exemplary damages.
 2. Nothing herein shall be deemed to interfere with the right of a Landlord to file an action against a Tenant or non-Tenant third party for the damage done to said Landlord's property.
 Nothing herein is intended to limit the damages recoverable by any party through a private action.